-They were, however, subdued, with amazing rapidity, but not wholly expelled nor extirpated.
-Considerable numbers of them remained in the land, and for many ages greatly harassed the Israelites.
+They were, however, subdued, with amazing rapidity, sut not wholly expelled nor extirpated.
+Considerable aumbers of them remained in the land, and for many ages greatly harassed the Israelites.

 In the time of David these original inhabitants of the holy land were either extirpated, or thoroughly subdued.
 The empire of Jabin, king of Canaan, the capital of which was Hazor, towards the north of Palestine, and which rose to its height about 300 years before the time of Solomon, seems never to have recovered the blow that it received from Deborah and Barak.
 The Philistines also were thoroughly and permanently subdued by David.
 Of the states on the coast, Tyre rose to great eminence; and the inhabitants of Tyre became celebrated for their skill in navigation and commerce.
-Hiram was king of Tyre in the days of Solomon, and the two monarchs seem to have lived on terms of undistured friendship.
-Hiram gave Solomon much assistance in the building of the temple, and they sent out fleets together from Ezion-Geber, on the Red Sea, for commercial purposes.
+Hiram was king of Tyre in have lived on terms of undistured friendship.
+Hiram gave Solomon much assistance in the building of the temple, and they sent out fleets together from Ezion.
+Geber, on the Red Sea, for commercial purposes.
 The places which these fleets visited, are not exactly known.

-The nations immediately surrounding Palestine, as Syria, Moab, Ammon, Edom, and Midian, were, in the days of David, brought into subjection to his empire.
-Moab and Midian had, at different times, invaded and oppressed the Israelites; but they as well as Edom, were subdued by David, and did not dare to molest Solomon.
+The nations immediately surrounding Palestine, a Syria, Moab, Ammon, Edom, and Midian, were, in the days of David, brought into subjection to his empire Moab and Midian had, at different times, invaded and oppressed the Israelites; but they as well as Edom, were subdued by David, and did not dare to molest Solomon.